 - Small mirror

 Take your time to think about and examine each of these items.
-This is where you can save weight, but you don’t want to be unprepared either.
+This is where you can save weight, but make sure you don’t cut yourself short either.

 - Light My Fire Titanium Spork for your dining pleasure (really a great add-on)

-- Survival Sewing and Repair Kit for your gear and first aid
+- Survival Sewing and Repair Kit for your gear and also first aid

 - Protein Bars so you don’t get tired of eating nothing but survival food bars